TWB0109/dotfiles/README.md

 All my needed dotfiles for a future OS hop

 # Notes
-* For zsh to work correctly you need to issue:
+* For zsh and sway (which includes rofi, kitty, darkman, waybar, sway and darkman configs) to work correctly you need to issue:
   * ```bash
       git submodule init
       git submodule update